-After 1966, 'the amplitude of the business cycle has increased and financial crises have become regular occurrences.
-Another Great Depression has been prevented, but the same actions that stabilize the economy also validate speculative financial practices' (Minsky & Whalen, 1996, pp. 4-5).
-Thus, even as business cycles have not been eliminated, neither depressions nor widespread balance sheet simplifications have occurred.
+After 1966, "the amplitude of the business cycle has increased and financial crises have become regular occurrences.
+Another Great Depression has been prevented, but the same actions that stabilize the economy also validate speculative financial practices."
+(Minsky and Whalen 1996, pp. 4-5) Thus, even as business cycles have not been eliminated, neither depressions nor widespread balance sheet simplifications have occurred.
 Something of fundamental importance seems to have occurred to prevent reoccurrence of a Fisher-type debt deflation.
-Minsky argued that 'ceilings and floors' were put into place during the 1930s and in the immediate postwar period to prevent (thus far) successfully another debt deflation.
-These ceilings and floors take the form of a wide variety
+Minsky argued that "ceilings and floors" were put into place during the 1930s and in the immediate post-war period to successfully--thus far--prevent another debt deflation.
+These ceilings and floors take the form of a wide variety of institutional arrangements--some governmental, some private; some automatic, some discretionary; some intentional and some fortuitous.
+He argued "institutions and interventions thwart the instability breeding dynamics that are natural to market economies by interrupting the endogenous process and "starting" the economy again with non market determined values as "initial conditions".
+(Ferri and Minsky, 1991, p.
+4)